sarah11918/jbrains/src/content/docs/blog/renaming-magically-with-zmv.md

 date: 2017-11-23
 tags:
     - Microtechniques
-# summary: >
+excerpt: >
-#    I just learned about `zmv` and I love it.
+   I just learned about `zmv` and I love it.
 Copying and renaming paths with regex?
 Very handy, indeed.
 # cover:
 #     image: https://images.jbrains.ca/animals/interested-penguin.jpg
 #     alt: "A closeup of a penguin standing straight up, looking right at you."